Personal and Global Sustainability

 Forest is a living creature.
 It's growing and changing, going through seasons and different rhythms.
 Forest stands for multitudes.
 It’s a living ecosystem that contains everything and gives everything space to be.
 It's a place where all kinds of species coexist and live together.
 Everyone is being authentically who they are: a tree is a tree, a rock is a rock, a hare is a hare even if she changes her colour for a winter.

 La Foresta is a forest too.
 A forest of stories, experiences and events, dedicated to the living ecology of everyday life, to personal and global sustainability.
 In our understanding sustainability is about integrity and care.
 The main ingredients of our work with these subjects are transdisciplinary approach, artistic sensibilities and embodied culture — a culture that shares its values with the forest and grows from the place of deeper listening and more sincere communication, interconnection and organic unfolding.
-It stands for re-uniting human intelligence, body and mind, thinking and feeling, doing and being, theory and practice, inner and outer worlds.
-La Foresta is a platform for transdisciplinary experiences celebrating collaborative creativity and sustainable living, de-standardisation of human life and search for more poetry and purpose.
-It’s an art-for-life’s-sake project.
-It sees art as means of inviting people into experiences, of what a nourishing life can be in its variety of conceptions and practices, held together by resonance.
+We are interested in re-unification of human intelligence, body and mind, thinking and feeling, doing and being, theory and practice, inner and outer worlds.
+La Foresta is celebrating collaborative creativity and sustainable living, de-standardisation of human life and search for more poetry and purpose.
+It seeks to invite people into experiences of what a nourishing life can be in its variety of conceptions and practices, held together by resonance.